 4.3.14 UL-TDOA positioning

-The UL-TDOA positioning method makes use of the UL-RTOA (and optionally UL-SRS-RSRP) at multiple RPs of uplink signals transmitted from UE.
-The RPs measure the UL-RTOA (and optionally UL-SRS-RSRP ) of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to estimate the location of the UE.
+The UL-TDOA positioning method makes use of the UL-RTOA (and optionally UL-SRS-RSRP and UL-SRS-RSRPP) at multiple RPs of uplink signals transmitted from UE.
+The RPs measure the UL-RTOA (and optionally UL-SRS-RSRP and UL-SRS-RSRPP) of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to estimate the location of the UE.

 The operation of the UL-TDOA positioning method is described in clause 8.13.